 The Libertines are an Indie Rock, Post-Punk revival band from London, England.
-They rose to fame in the early 2000's with their two albums, "Up the Bracket" and self-titled album "The Libertines."
-They were famed for their warts-and-all performances and the intense, romantic friendship between their two lead-singers, Carl Barāt and Pete Doherty.
+They rose to fame in the early 2000's with their two albums, Up the Bracket and self-titled album The Libertines.
+They were famed for their warts-and-all performances and the intense, toxic and all-consuming relationship between their two lead-singers, Carl Barât and Pete Doherty.
 The Libertines split up in 2004 over escalating problems with Pete Doherty's heroin addiction and the friction that it caused between the four members.
 Despite this, they have remained consistently popular throughout England.

 This work provides examples of:

 - Affectionate Nickname: Pete and Carl called one another "Bilo" and "Biggles."

 - All Drummers Are Animals: Averted.
 Gary could get just as wild as the rest of them in live performances, but the rest of the time, he seems subdued when compared to Pete Doherty.

 - British Rockstar: Carl and Pete in their louche debauched glory.